Find Affordable College Courses

 Athens, GA

-University of Georgia ranked #10 on this year’s Best Value Ecology & Systematics Biology Graduate Certificate Schools list.
-Located in the medium-sized city of Athens, UGA is a public school with a very large student population.
+With a ranking of #10, University of Georgia did quite well on this year’s best value schools for ecology, evolution and systematics biology students working on their graduate certificate.
+Located in the city of Athens, UGA is a public college with a fairly large student population.

-The average tuition and fees for an out-of-state graduate students at UGA are $27,464 a year.
+Out-of-state tuition fees for graduate students at UGA are $27,464 per year.

 Ecology, Evolution & Systematics Biology by Region